 Practice #2: Avoid distracting background, especially for the main product photo

 Another thing to consider is the color of your background.
 White background photography is very popular in eCommerce as it counters the negative possibilities mentioned above.
-It also makes your product page look neat and professional when the color and lighting are consistent for all other products in the page, as shown in the sample image above.
-Chopard’s choice of pure white background is impressive because of its colored jewelry pieces, which true colors may be distorted or misrepresented when photographed against a dark-colored background.
+It also makes your product page look neat and professional when the color and lighting are consistent with all other products on the page, as shown in the sample image above.
+Chopard’s choice of a pure white background is impressive because of its colored jewelry pieces, in which true colors may be distorted or misrepresented when photographed against a dark-colored background.

 Practice #3: Depict and describe